 The Ancora String Quartet is based in Madison, Wisconsin.
 The members’ credentials include degrees from the Indiana University School of Music and the University of Texas-Austin, as well as study at the New England Conservatory and Eastman School of Music.
 Individually, they have attended numerous chamber music festivals and performed across the United States and Europe.

 The quartet got its start in 2000, when violinist Robin Ryan bought a house, by chance, next door to violist Marika Fischer Hoyt, and recognized (with some difficulty) a fellow participant at a Vermont chamber music festival 14 years previously.
 Both musicians began playing with the Madison Symphony, met other local string players, and decided to form a quartet.
-When violinist Leanne Kelso League and cellist Benjamin Whitcomb joined the group, the ensemble was ready to try its wings.
+When violinist Leanne League and cellist Benjamin Whitcomb joined the group, the ensemble was ready to try its wings.
 For five years, the quartet gave recitals in various concert halls and churches in Madison and surrounding cities, including Stoughton, Beloit and Whitewater.

 The quartet’s breakthrough 2006-2007 season saw its establishment as String Quartet in Residence at the First Unitarian Society (FUS) of Madison, as well as its first appearance on the ‘Sunday Afternoon Live’ series at the Chazen Art Museum.
 “You guys rock!” proclaimed WPR host Lori Skelton, summing up the response of the overflow crowd.